fieldtrip/website/tutorial/headmodel_eeg_bem.md

         unit: 'mm'
     coordsys: 'ctf'

 The mesh structure is an array with three surfaces.
-Each surface contains the (x,y,z) positions of alll vertices in `pos` and the triangulation in `tri`, in which each row defines the indices (the row numbers) of three vertices that form a triangle.
+Each surface contains the (x,y,z) positions of all vertices in `pos` and the triangulation in `tri`, in which each row defines the indices (the row numbers) of three vertices that form a triangle.
 The first surface represents the boundary between the brain and the inside of the skull, the second the outside surface of the skull, and the third represents the boundary between the scalp and the air.

 ### Visualization